solangegueiros/chainlink-keepers-tutorial/README.md

 * checkUpkeep - Checks if the contract requires work to be done.
 * performUpkeep - Performs the work on the contract, if instructed by checkUpkeep.

-There are some parameters that will not be used and also not be explained here: checkData and performData
+There are some parameters that will not be used and also not be explained here: checkData and performData.

 You can learn more about it in [compatible-contracts/](https://docs.chain.link/docs/chainlink-keepers/compatible-contracts/)